 This is where you give an intro to what you will teach them.
 You let them realize how important this is to their business and life.

 You mostly ask a question at this point.
-You relate your speech with their family, food, pet and all that is important to them.

 - Continue by telling them what they need to know

 Hold nothing back at this session because it is the point that is most practical of your time with them.

 You take them step-by-step teaching of the promises you made earlier.

 - Stop telling them what they already know.